On This Page:

 The success rate for completing an outpatient treatment & recovery programme is about 30% for those addicted to opioids such as heroin.
 The average time in treatment for opiate clients was nearly three years.

 Alcohol treatment is has a higher success rate, with around 60% completing treatment successfully.
 The average time in treatment for alcoholism clients is around 200 days.

 This data tells us attending an alcohol rehab is not a ‘cure’ for alcoholism.
 It is doubtful such a ‘cure’ exists.
 However, if you are serious about getting better, and you are committed to change, then going to alcohol rehab is certainly something you should consider.

 Another study found that early alcohol rehabilitation reduces the risk of hospital readmission, alcohol relapse, and death.
-This study recommended alcohol rehab should be considered for those admitted to hospital with alcohol-related illnesses such as liver cirrhosis.
+This study recommended alcohol rehabilitation should be considered for those admitted to hospital with alcohol-related illnesses such as liver cirrhosis.

 To find out how to start treatment in Cheshire, contact us now.
 You can get in touch with us via phone, or by filling out a website contact form.
 Our team are made up of experienced addiction workers.
 All of our team are all living their lived ‘in recovery’.
 You can contact us today on 0800 140 4690.

 Rehab 4 Addiction offers a variety of drug and alcohol rehabilitation clinics in North West England, including Lancashire, Cumbria, Merseyside, Manchester, Liverpool, and Cheshire (Cheshire East & Cheshire West)